Arab Spring: Arab Winter

 Also crucial was the degree of state censorship over print, broadcast, and social media in different countries.
 Television coverage by channels like Al Jazeera and BBC News provided worldwide exposure and prevented mass violence by the Egyptian government in Tahrir Square, contributing to the success of the Egyptian Revolution.
 In other countries, such as Libya, Bahrain, and Syria, such international press coverage was not present to the same degree, and the governments of these countries were able to act more freely in suppressing the protests.
 Strong authoritarian regimes with high degrees of censorship in their national broadcast media were able to block communication and prevent the domestic spread of information necessary for successful protests.

 Countries with greater access to social media, such as Tunisia and Egypt, proved more effective in mobilizing large groups of people, and appear to have been more successful overall than those with greater state control over media.
 Although social media played a large role in shaping the events of revolutions social activism did not occur in a vacuum.
 Without the use of street level organization social activists would not have been as effective.
 Even though a revolution did take place and the prior government has been replaced, Tunisia's government can not conclude that another uprising will not take place.
 There are still many grievances taking place today.

-Due to tourism coming to a halt and other factors during the revolution and Arab Spring movement, the budget deficit has grown and unemployment has risen since 2011.
+In Tunisia, due to tourism coming to a halt and other factors during the revolution and Arab Spring movement, the budget deficit has grown and unemployment has risen since 2011.
 According to the World Bank in 2016, "Unemployment remains at 15.3% from 16.7% in 2011, but still well above the pre-revolution level of 13%."
 Large scale emigration brought on by a long and treacherous civil war has permanently harmed the Syrian economy.
 Projections for economic contraction will remain high at almost 7% in 2017.

-Still to this day, in countries affected by the Arab Spring, there is great division amongst those who prefer the status quo and those who want democratic change.
-As these regions dive ever deeper into political conflict time will show if new ideas can be established or if old institutions will still stand strong.
-The largest change from the pre-revolution to the post-revolution was in the attempt to break up political elites and reshape the geopolitical structure of the middle east.
-It is speculated that many of the changes brought on by the Arab Spring will lead to a shifting of regional power in the Middle East and a quickly changing structure of power.